I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 Link to the Passive Skill Allocations of my Marauder (up to Level 30)

 Now that I have played more Path of Exile, I have passed the 30th level.
-Click on any part of this sentence to see what the passive skill tree looks like for me now.
+Check out what the passive skill tree looks like for me now.

 So, where can you go from here?